saleemtoure/youtube-downloader/README.md

 - Moviepy (External, for mixing video and audio at higher resolutions )
 - Os (Internal, for path management)
 - sv_ttk (External, Sun Valley ttk theme for GUI)

+*A whole year of commit history lost due to deletion of the original repository